 Central to the approach is the use of repetition and question and answer in the classroom, along with contextual clues such as gesture, realia and visual aids.
 The IWB may have largely replaced flashcards and the OHP, but the principle is the same.
 Pair and group work are allowed for, but structured drilling should precede freer practice.

 The approach is primarily structural rather than communicative, but there is clearly a strong communicative element to the traditional approach.

 The principles of the oral approach are used, often instinctively, by teachers. who did not explicitly learn it.
-Nowadays, in this post-methods era, as it is sometimes refered to, many teachers adopt a pragmatic approach mixing elements of the oral, communicative, audio-lingual and grammar-translation approaches.
-This probably makes sense, particularly in view of the fact that students learn in different ways.
+Nowadays, in this post-methods era, as it is sometimes referred to, many teachers adopt a pragmatic approach mixing elements of the oral, communicative, audio-lingual and grammar-translation approaches.
+This probably makes sense, particularly in view of the fact that students may learn in different ways.

 Does theoretical research support the use of the strict oral approach?
 Well, to the extent that natural acquisition requires considerable meaningful input in the target language, then yes.
 And there is some, limited, theoretical and research support for the view that conscious practice of structures and vocabulary leads to internalisation of rules.
 Children learning their mother tongue do not acquire language in this fashion.
 Experience suggests, however, that structured practice does lead to progress and that the oral approach works with many learners.